Crystalwarrior/KFO-Server/README.md

 	- (DEBUG) Obtains the latest uncaught error as a result of a client packet.
 This message emulates what is output on the server console.
 * **reload_commands**
 	- (DEBUG) Reloads the commands.py file.

+* **Note 1**: the commands may refer to the following identifiers for a player:
+	- **Character Name**: the folder name of the character the player is using, also the name that appears in /getarea.
+	- **ID**: number in brackets [] in /getarea.
+	- **IPID**: number in parentheses () in /getarea (requires mod rank).
+	- **IP**: the IP address of the player.
+	- **OOC Name**: the username of the player in the OOC chat.
+* **Note 2**: some commands include commas (,) between the parameters.
+If that is the case, the command expects you to actually use the commas between the parameters.
+If for whatever reason your parameter also has a comma followed by a space, you can include it by using ,\↨ (so 'Hello, world' becomes 'Hello,\ world').
+* **Note 3**: additional documentation for the commands can be found in `config\commands.py` and consulting the docstrings.
+For example, to get additional information for /help, you would look for `ooc_cmd_help` and look for the associated text.

 ## License

 This server is licensed under the AGPLv3 license.
 In short, if you use a modified version of tsuserver3, you *must* distribute its source licensed under the AGPLv3 as well, and notify your users where the modified source may be found.
 The main difference between the AGPL and the GPL is that for the AGPL, network use counts as distribution.
 If you do not accept these terms, you should use [serverD](https://github.com/Attorney-Online-Engineering-Task-Force/serverD), which uses GPL rather than AGPL.